See legend at bottom for explanation of age codes

 Kobuk Valley National Park

 The Great Kobuk Sand Dunes lie 40 miles above the Arctic Circle, yet summer temperatures there can soar to 100 degress Fahrenheit!
 One of Alaska's true oddities, in some places, the sand stands 100 feet high.
-The three clusters of dunes within the park
+The three clusters of dunes within the park.

-Yukon-Charley Rivers
+Yukon-Charley Rivers National Preserve

 Geology, cultural history, remnants of the last great gold rush, wildlife and scenery.
-But, best of all, solitude.
-Your adventure awaits.

-Bering Land Bridge
+Bering Land Bridge National Preserve

 The Bering Land Bridge connects Asia to North America.
 The website offers historical information about the park for those who cannot visit in person.